 Military members are eligible to receive a Continuation Pay Bonus if they re-enlist for during the Continuation Pay Bonus window.
 Each service can determine the specific reenlistment requirement, but it will be a minimum of 3 years (some services require 4 years).

-The servicemember must have at least 8 years of service, but less than 12 years of service to be eligible for the Continuation Pay Bonus (service years are determined by the member’s Pay Entry Base Date).
+The servicemember must have at least eight years of service but less than 12 years of service to be eligible for the Continuation Pay Bonus (service years are determined by the member’s Pay Entry Base Date).

 How much is the Continuation Pay Bonus?
 Each Service determines and publishes its own guidance on continuation pay rates.